Cover Image Credit: Pixabay

 Other Key Attractions: Viharamahadevi Park, Beira Lake, Colombo City Centre

-2. Sri Dalada Maligawa: The Temple of the Sacred Tooth Relic, Kandy
+2. Temple of the Sacred Tooth Relic – Kandy

 If anyone of you wants to spend a good spiritual time in Sri Lanka, then Sri Dalada Maligawa is the best place to visit.
 This temple of the sacred tooth holds Sri Lanka’s most sacred Relic.
 It houses the tooth of Buddha, kept in a golden chamber and is within the premises of the royal palace complex.
 The temple itself is gorgeous and the ceremonies inside are extremely interesting to watch which makes it an one of the most interesting Sri Lanka tourist attractions.

 Location: Sri Dalada Veediya, Kandy 20000, Sri Lanka